Riverscapes/RaveAddIn/readme.md

+# Riverscapes Viewers Documentation site

+This repository hosts the documentation for viewer.riverscapes.net

+## Using codespace to preview site

+This is the easiest way.

 # Riverscapes Analysis and Explorer AddIn

-This repository contains the source code for the Riverscapes Analysis Vewier and Explorer (RAVE) AddIn software.
+This repository contains the source code for the Riverscapes Viewer Addin for ArcGIS, formerly known as Riverscapes Analysis Viewer and Explorer (RAVE).
 The code is written in C# using Visual Studio 2015 and consists of several code projects within a single solution:

 * RAVE Visual Studio 2015 Solution
     * NARU - [North Arrow Research Utilities](https://github.com/NorthArrowResearch/naru)